jmclaren7/auto-office-365/README.md

 # AutoOffice365
-This simple tool works as an interface for the Office Deployment Tool, allowing you to quickly install Microsoft Office without editing required XML file or using the command line.
+This simple tool works as an interface for the Office Deployment Tool, allowing you to quickly install Microsoft Office without editing the required XML file or using the command line.

 <p align="center">
   <img src="https://github.com/jmclaren7/auto-office-365/blob/main/Extras/screenshot1.jpg?raw=true">